 Pluto’s role was to claim the souls that were doomed to enter the underworld.
 The ones who entered the underworld were destined to be kept there for all of eternity.

-Just to set the record straight, the underworld in Roman mythology was seen as a place where the souls of bewitched and wicked people go after they finished their life on earth.
-Romans saw it as an actual place which was controlled by their Roman god: Pluto.
+The underworld in Roman mythology was seen as a place where the souls of bewitched and wicked people go after they finished their lives on earth.
+Romans saw it as an actual place that was controlled by their Roman god: Pluto.

 In Roman mythology, the underworld is divided into five parts.
 The five parts were based on a division through five rivers.

 The first river was called Acheron, which was the river of woe.
 The second river was called Cocytus, the river of lamentation.
 The third river was referred to as the river of fire: Phlegethon.
 The fourth river goes by the name of Styx, the river of unbreakable oath by which the gods took their vows.
 The last river was called Lethe, the river of forgetfulness.